Code-Hammers/code-hammers/docs/ErrorHandling.md

 #### Custom Error Classes

-Codehammers uses reuseable error classes for handling the most common types of errors that occur on the server.
+Codehammers uses custom error classes for handling the most common types of errors that occur on the server.
 These classes can be found in the `server/errors/` directory.
 These errors and their corresponding status codes are:

 - `BadRequestError` : 400 (requires a `message` argument when instantiated)
 - `DatabaseConnectionError` : 500